cs1302uga/cs1302-ce07/README.md

 1. Add an `enum` called `LicenseClass` to the interface that represents the different license classifications for the people who drive the things that are `Drivable`.
+You may find it helpful to review the example from the default methods tutorial in [`Styleable.java`](https://github.com/cs1302uga/cs1302-tutorials/blob/master/default-methods/src/cs1302/interfaces/contract/Styleable.java).
 Each implementing class can set its license classification accordingly.
    For example, an `Airplane` class would use the `Aircraft` specification since all airplane operators need that specific classification on their license.
    Below is a list of license classification descriptions that must